-Social Distancing
+Social Distance

-Enables or disables Pathfinder's social distancing model for the occupant profile.
-When enabled, the desired social distance can be set as a constant value or a distribution of values, enabling occupants to have different desired social distances.
+If social distancing is enabled, specifies the desired distance between occupants.
+The value can be set as a constant or a distribution of values, enabling occupants to have different desired social distances.

 Social distance is defined differently than Personal Distance in that it is the center-to-center distance between occupants, whereas the personal distance is the gap distance between their shapes.
 In addition, social distance is enforced more strictly than personal distance and is more useful for maintaining larger distances between occupants (> 1 m).